hyperledger-archives/fabric-chaintool-original/README.md

 #### Interface Declarations

 Interfaces (as included in ./src/interfaces) may be in one or two categories: Provided or Consumed.  _Provided_ means that the chaincode implements the interface and supports having clients or other chaincode invoke methods as declared.
 Likewise, _consumed_ indicates that the chaincode expects to perform inter-chaincode invoke/query operations to a disparate chaincode instance that provides the interface.
-It is perfectly fine (though perhaps uncommon) for a chaincode to both provide and consume a given interface (such as for proxy contracts which may accept operations in a polymorhphic manner before passing operations on to a concrete instance).
+It is perfectly fine (though perhaps uncommon) for a chaincode to both provide and consume a given interface (such as for proxy contracts which may accept operations in a polymorphic manner before passing operations on to a concrete instance).

 Both Provides and Consumes are expressed as an array of 1 or more entries.
 For example: